mikavilpas/yazi.nvim/README.md

     -- an upcoming optional feature
     use_yazi_client_id_flag = false,

+    -- open visible splits as yazi tabs for easy navigation.
+Requires a yazi -- version more recent than 2024-08-10
+    open_multiple_tabs = false,

     -- NOTE: these only work if `use_ya_for_events_reading` is enabled, etc. highlight_groups = {
       -- See https://github.com/mikavilpas/yazi.nvim/pull/180